yeniyan-group/vots_smart_contract/README.md

 ---

-**Note**: This is a smart contract system that handles sensitive voting data.
-Please ensure proper testing and security audits before deploying to mainnet.
+**Note**: This is a **proof of concept** smart contract system that demonstrates how traditional voting systems can be enhanced with blockchain technology and transparency.
+The system currently uses sandbox APIs for external verification testing.
+Please ensure comprehensive testing, security audits, and integration with production-grade verification services before considering any real-world deployment.
+The NFT integration adds a layer of tokenization and proof of ownership to the election system.